timbod7/twdkz-blog/site/posts/2020-11-23-fsim-pedals.md

 The 3D designs are relatively straightforward.
 If you have access to a 3D printer it's well worth lurking in places like [hackaday][] to discover tips and trick - I use a couple here.

-The mounts that attach to the baseboard embed M4 nuts inside them.
+The [mounts][levermount] that attach to the baseboard embed M4 nuts inside them.
 The idea here is that you design the model with an internal void for the nut, and arrange for the 3D printer to pause for the nuts to be inserted, after which printing is resumed and the nut ends up completely encased.
 A photo of the paused print: